wso2/docs-is/en/docs/learn/adding-email-special-characters.md

 	1. [Run WSO2 Identity Sever](../../setup/running-the-product/).

-	2. Sign in to the WSO2 Identity Server [Management Console](../../setup/getting-started-with-the-management-console/) at `https://<SERVER_HOST>:9443/carbon` as an administrator.
+	2. Sign in to WSO2 Identity Server [Management Console](../../setup/getting-started-with-the-management-console/) at `https://<SERVER_HOST>:9443/carbon` as an administrator.

 1. On the **Main** menu of the Management Console, click **Identity > Claims > List**.